tigeet/cls/README.md

 # Util for managing complex react classNames

 Implements a method `cls: (...classnames: Classname[]) => string`,
-the result is a string of classnames separated by spaces.
+The result is a string of classnames separated by spaces.
 Classname may be a

-- `string` - left intact
+- `string`
 - `boolean` - ignored, may be useful if using a logical expression as a classname
 - `undefined` - ignored, may be useful if dealing with optional className prop
-- `record<string, boolean | () => boolean>` - returns a string of classnames seaprated by spaces.
+- `Record<string, boolean | () => boolean>` - returns a string of classnames separated by spaces.
 The string includes the keys, which values are true or evaluate to true, others are ignored

 ```typescript
 cls({